East Anglia Transport Museum: History

 The museum was founded on its present site at Carlton Colville in 1965, following the rescue in 1962 by four enthusiasts of the body of an old Lowestoft tram (number 14), which had been used for a number of years as a summerhouse.
 The site was formerly a meadow, donated by the founder and first chairman of the Museum Society, Albert Bird.
-The first buildings on the site were constructed in 1966, but development work on the site took a number of years to complete, and the museum first opened to the public on 28 May 1972.
+The first buildings on the site were constructed in 1966, and the museum opened to the public on 28 May 1972.
 Full tram and trolleybus operations began in 1981, following the construction of a suitable roadway.

-The Museum's narrow gauge railway, known as the East Suffolk Light Railway, opened in 1973.
-It was some 300 yd long, running along the northern edge of the site, and the -gauge track was constructed from materials obtained from a sand quarry at Leziate, from Canvey Island and from the Southwold Railway.
+The Museum's narrow-gauge railway, known as the East Suffolk Light Railway, opened in 1973.
+It was some 300 yd long, running along the northern edge of the site, and the -gauge track was constructed from materials obtained from a sand quarry at Leziate, from Canvey Island, and from the Southwold Railway.
 Signals were obtained from several locations in the vicinity.
 The museum also owns a van body which once ran on the Southwold Railway.

-In 2016, the museum acquired some land adjacent to the main site, and then applied to Waveney District Council to allow them to extend the museum site.
-The Council decided that such a move would be beneficial to the region, as the museum injected some £450,000 into the local economy in 2016, and voted to grant planning permission unanimously.
-The estimated cost for the development is one million pounds, which should see the tramway, the trolleybus route and the narrow gauge railway lengthened, and the total area of the site almost doubling.
-Plans include the construction of a new exhibition hall devoted to Eastern Coach Works, a major builder of bus and train bodywork, which was located in nearby Lowestoft, until its closure in 1987.
-The plans provided for two new depots to be built, one for trams and the other for trolleybuses.
-At the time of the application, some 20 vehicles were kept in store at Ellough near Beccles, and the museum aimed to move all of them to the Carlton Colville site, so that they could be seen by the public more easily.
+In 2016, the museum acquired some land adjacent to the main site.
+Waveney District Council granted planning permission for the museum to extend its site, as the museum was beneficial to the local economy.
+The plan was to lengthen the tramway, the trolleybus route and the narrow gauge railway, and to nearly double the site area, at an estimated cost of one million pounds.
+A new exhibition hall was to be built devoted to Eastern Coach Works, a major builder of bus and train bodywork in nearby Lowestoft until it closed in 1987.
+A new tram depot and trolleybus depot were to be built.
+Twenty vehicles in store at Ellough near Beccles were to be moved to the Carlton Colville site where they could be viewed.

-The first of the transport systems to be extended was the East Suffolk Light Railway, which originally terminated near the woodland tramway.
-Progress was blocked by a tramway siding, and one of the early jobs was to construct a flat crossing to allow the trains to pass over the tramway.
+The East Suffolk Light Railway, which originally terminated near the woodland tramway, was first extended, including construction of a flat crossing to allow the trains to pass over the tramway.
+In April 2023 the tram depot opened, with space for six tramcars, three in each lane.
+It accommodated the top deck of Glasgow 488, Brush cars 625 and 627, Double-deck Streamliner 726 and a stamping point for the museum's stamp trail.